armenr/certified_sysops_admin/Certified_SysOps_Administrator.md

 9. Hop back over to CloudWatch in the AWS Console and seek out your new metrics for that instance.
 Pretty graphs will take a short while (recurrent polling intervals) to show up.

+******

+### Monitoring EBS Volumes
+Types of storage:

+  * Magnetic (yucky)
+  * General Purpose SSD
+  	* 3 IOPS/GB on your SSD
+  	* Up to 10K IOPS - go to Provisioned IOPS past that
+  	* When your volume does need more than the baseline IOPS, you use I/O credits in the credit balance, up to a mximum of 3K.
+  	* Each volume recieves an initial I/O credit balance of 5,400,000 credits
+  	* This sustains a maximum burst of 3K IOPS for 30 minutes
+  	* When staying below your provisioned I/O level (bursting), the volume earns credits
+  	* Bonus: How do you find out the number of credits you've earned?
+(Max is 5,400,000 credits)
+  * Provisioned IOPS SSD

+  For further reading & use cases, go here: <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html>

+  * Back-end storage blocks for EBS volumes are allocated immediately to any EBS volume, however those blocks are "cold."
+Volumes that need to perform the moment they are introducted into production require pre-warming first.
+There is an implicit 5-50% performance decrease on cold volumes, but in most applications this hit is ammortized reasonably over the course of that volume's use cycle.
+    * New volumes: blocks need to be wiped clean
+    *
+    		sudo dd if=/dev/xvdf of=/dev/null bs=1M

+    * Volumes from Restored snapshots: You have to read all the blocks on the volume
+      * To pre-warm only existing blocks of written data on a restored snapshot volume:
+    		`` sudo dd if=/dev/xvdX of=/dev/null bs=1``

+    	* To pre-warm existing blocks **and** empty blocks on a restored volume:
+    		`` sudo dd if=/dev/xvdX of=/dev/xvdX conv=notrunc bs=1M ``
+  * An important metric to remember is *VolumeQueueLength* - The number of read & write operations waiting to be completed in a specified period of time (e.g. - troubleshooting perf issues with a DB volume)
+  * Volume Status Checks:
+    * **ok** - everything is okay
+    * **warning** - degraded or severely degraded
+    * **impaired** - stalled or unaviable
+    * **insufficient data** - no data present for the volume